-On February 3, 2015, the Announcement on Certain Issues Concerning Enterprise Income Tax for Indirect Transfer of Assets by Non-resident Enterprises (《關於非居民企業間接轉讓財產企業所得税若干問題的公告》) (Circular No.7 by State Administration of Taxation in

-2015) (or Circular No.7) was promulgated by the PRC State Administration of Taxation, which abolished certain provisions in the Notice on Strengthening the Administration of Enterprises Income Tax on Non-Resident Enterprises (《關於加強非中國居民企業股權轉讓所得企業所得税管理的通知》) (Guoshui Han [2009] Circular No.698) (or Notice No.698) issued by the PRC State Administration of Taxation on December 10, 2009.
+On February 3, 2015, the Announcement on Certain Issues Concerning Enterprise Income Tax for Indirect Transfer of Assets by Non-resident Enterprises (《關於非居民企業間接轉讓財產企業所得稅若干問題的公告》) (Circular No.7 by State Administration of Taxation in 2015) (or Circular No.7) was promulgated by the PRC State Administration of Taxation, which abolished certain provisions in the Notice on Strengthening the Administration of Enterprises Income Tax on Non-Resident Enterprises (《關於加強非中國居民企業股權轉讓所得企業所得稅管理的通知》) (Guoshui Han[2009] Circular No.698) (or Notice No.698) issued by the PRC State Administration of Taxation on December 10, 2009.

-When a non-resident enterprise (not including individuals or PRC resident enterprises) transfers the assets (including equity interests) in an overseas holding company, which directly or indirectly owns PRC taxable properties, including shares in a PRC company (or PRC Taxable Assets), for the purposes of avoiding PRC enterprise income taxes through an arrangement without reasonable commercial purpose, such indirect transfer should be reclassified and recognized to be a direct transfer of the assets (including equity interests) of a PRC resident enterprise in accordance with the Enterprise Income Tax Law, unless the overall arrangements relating to an indirect transfer of PRC Taxable Assets fulfill one of the following conditions: (i) where a non-resident enterprise derives income from the indirect transfer of PRC Taxable Assets by acquiring and selling equity interests of a listed overseas company on a public market; and (ii) where the non-resident enterprise had directly held and transferred such PRC Taxable Assets, the income from the transfer of such PRC Taxable Assets would have been exempted from enterprise income tax in the PRC under an applicable tax treaty or arrangement.
-Therefore, a Shareholder buying and selling our Shares on a public market after the Listing is unlikely to be considered to indirectly transfer equity interest or other assets in any of our PRC subsidiaries held by our Company.
-Although the exemptions above are clarified in Circular No.7, as Circular No. 7 was newly implemented and only became effective in February 2015, there is limited guidance and practical experience regarding the application and enforcement of Circular No.7 and the related SAT notices and it remains uncertain whether such exemptions will be applicable to the transfer of our Shares or whether any future acquisition by us outside of the PRC involving PRC Taxable Assets will be reclassified by applying Circular No.7.
+When a non-resident enterprise transfers the assets (including equity interests) in an overseas holding company, which directly or indirectly owns PRC taxable properties, including shares in a PRC company, for the purposes of avoiding PRC enterprise income taxes through an arrangement without reasonable commercial purpose, such indirect transfer should be reclassified and recognized to be a direct transfer of the assets (including equity interests) of a PRC resident enterprise in accordance with the Enterprise Income Tax Law, unless the overall arrangements relating to an indirect transfer of PRC Taxable Assets fulfill one of the following conditions: (i) where a non-resident enterprise derives income from the indirect transfer of PRC Taxable Assets by acquiring and selling equity interests of a listed overseas company on a public market; and (ii) where the non-resident enterprise had directly held and transferred such PRC Taxable Assets, the income from the transfer of such PRC Taxable Assets would have been exempted from enterprise income tax in the PRC under an applicable tax treaty or arrangement.
+Although the exemptions above are clarified in Circular No.7, there is limited guidance and practical experience regarding the application of Circular No.7 and the related SAT notices and it remains uncertain whether such exemptions will be applicable to the transfer of our Shares or whether any future acquisition by us outside of the PRC involving PRC Taxable Assets will be reclassified by applying Circular No.7.
 Therefore, the PRC tax authorities may deem any transfer of our Shares by our Shareholders that are non-resident enterprises, or any future acquisition by us outside of the PRC involving PRC Taxable Assets, to be subject to the foregoing regulations, which may subject our Shareholders or us to additional PRC tax reporting obligations or tax liabilities.
 Any such outcome could have a material adverse effect on our business, financial condition, results of operations and prospects.